Emotional contagion

 Emotional contagion is important to personal relationships because it fosters emotional synchrony between individuals.
 A broader definition of the phenomenon suggested by Schoenewolf is "a process in which a person or group influences the emotions or behavior of another person or group through the conscious or unconscious induction of emotion states and behavioral attitudes."
 One view developed by Elaine Hatfield, et al., is that this can be done through automatic mimicry and synchronization of one's expressions, vocalizations, postures, and movements with those of another person.
 When people unconsciously mirror their companions' expressions of emotion, they come to feel reflections of those companions' emotions.

-In a 1993 paper, Psychologists Elaine Hatfield, John Cacioppo, and Richard Rapson define emotional contagion as "the tendency to automatically mimic and synchronize expressions, vocalizations, postures, and movements with those of another person's [sic] and, consequently, to converge emotionally".
+In a 1993 paper, psychologists Elaine Hatfield, John Cacioppo, and Richard Rapson define emotional contagion as "the tendency to automatically mimic and synchronize expressions, vocalizations, postures, and movements with those of another person's [sic] and, consequently, to converge emotionally".

 Hatfield, et al., theorize emotional contagion as a two-step process: First, we imitate people (e.g., if someone smiles at you, you smile back).
 Second, our own emotional experiences change based on the non-verbal signals of emotion that we give off.
 For example, smiling makes one feel happier, and frowning makes one feel worse.
 Mimicry seems to be one foundation of emotional movement between people.

 Emotional contagion and empathy share similar characteristics, with the exception of the ability to differentiate between personal and pre-personal experiences, a process known as individuation.
 In The Art of Loving (1956), social psychologist Erich Fromm explores these differences, suggesting that autonomy is necessary for empathy, which is not found in emotional contagion.

+Abnormally pervasive emotional contagion is a known symptom of some psychiatric disorders, such as borderline personality disorder.
+In BPD, this is a result of mirroring that arises from an unstable sense of self.